 The calendar in Deut 16 gives more space to Pesah, because it makes a link between Pesah and the sanctuary (Gertz), while also emphasizing the connection between Pesah and the exodus itself (Berner).
 The accounts of the celebrations by Hezekiah and Josiah link more closely with the instructions in Deuteronomy than with Exodus.
 As happens with the treatments of the Firstborn, the process of interpretation thus involves setting the text in the context of other insights and thereby generating something new.
 Another expression of this process is the incorporation in Num 9 of some adaptation of the Pesah rules to cover the circumstances of people who were affected by a taboo or have been out of town, so that they can take part in a celebration a month later.
 The Exodus regulations suggest the same process: the rules about whether and on what basis non-Israelites may share in Pesah will have arisen in response to the question arising in Canaan.

-The emphasis in Exodus is on liberation, ritual, and pedagogy (Nascimento, “Pessach”), in Numbers on temporality and purity, in Joshua on the possession of the land.
+The emphasis in Exodus is on liberation, ritual, and pedagogy (L. M. Nascimento), in Numbers on temporality and purity, in Joshua on the possession of the land.
 In a sense, Josh 5 and Ezra 6 thus belong together: both record the celebration in connection with Yahweh’s fulfilling his promises—in the people’s original arrival in Canaan, and in the return of people from exile and the restoring of the temple.
 In between these two, Isa 52:11–12 promises in the manner of typology that the new exodus will not involve hurrying, as the original exodus did.

 D. Theological Use

 If Pesah and Flat Bread have backgrounds respectively in a shepherding festival and a harvest festival (Bokser), this highlights the contrast in the significance of these festivals in the OT, which emphasizes their connection with Israel’s story, with the departure from Egypt and the arrival in Canaan.
 Signs and spectacles become memorials.
-They bring home the fact that God did not make his covenant with our ancestors (alone) but with us who are alive this day (Deut 5:3) (Johnstone, Exodus 1–19).
-And in this way they shape people’s lives (Bosman, “Sign”).
-Further, their being combined in Exodus marks Israel as a society that is not based on shepherding or farming, but combines the two.
+They bring home the fact that God did not make his covenant with our ancestors (alone) but with us who are alive this day (Deut 5:3) (Johnstone).
+And in this way they shape people’s lives (Bosman).sorry, stet Further, their being combined in Exodus marks Israel as a society that is not based on shepherding or farming, but combines the two.
 Their adaptation in Deut 16, as observed in Kings, Chronicles, and Ezra, in turn marks Israel as not simply a dispersed society but a society with a center.

 Exodus 12–13: The Exodus